eclipse-tractusx/eclipse-tractusx.github.io/docs/kits/Data Chain Kit/page_software-operation-view.md

 ## Local Deployment

-Run a working demo scenario of the Item Relationship Service with a mocked Catena-X network to retrieve data chains:
+Run a working demo scenario of the Item Relationship Service with a mocked Catena-X network to retrieve data chains with the following components:

 * Item Relationship Service
 * Eclipse Dataspace Connector for accessing data
 * Eclipse Dataspace Connector for data provisioning
-* a Submodelserver and Testdata for provisioning test digital twins
+* a submodel server and testdata for provisioning test digital twins
-* Authentication Mock
+* an OIDC authentication provider mock
 * Registry Service to register test digital twins
-* Item Relationship Service Debugging View to visualize the Results of the Item Relationship Service
+* Item Relationship Service Debugging View to visualize the results of the Item Relationship Service

-This emulates the communication over EDC, retrieving assets via a registry and building one continous data chain with data from different companies.
+This emulates the communication over EDC, retrieving assets via a registry and building one continuous data chain with data from different companies.

 This local deployment is an easy installation with helm.
-This setup is built to run on a kuberneetes cluster.
+This setup is built to run on a kubernetes cluster.

 | Step                                                                             | Action                              | Description                                                             |
 |----------------------------------------------------------------------------------|-------------------------------------|-------------------------------------------------------------------------|